gruntwork-io/kubergrunt/README.md

   to.
 This access is readonly.
 - Remove the local copies of the downloaded and generated certificates.

-This command assumes that the authenticated entitiy running the command has enough permissions to access the generated CA `Secret`.
+This command assumes that the authenticated entity running the command has enough permissions to access the generated CA `Secret`.

 For example, to grant access to a Tiller server deployed in the namespace `tiller-world` to the RBAC group `developers`: